This is the most common question we get about CiviCRM. For CiviHosting clients, our answer is very simple:

 The bottom box there is labeled “Create File:” Put in the box there civicron.sh and click the button “Create File”.

 Now at the top you will see a button “Edit.”
 Click on that to edit your new file.
-In this file, we need to put text like this for WordPress:
+In this file, we need to put some code.

 Save the file and that’s it.
 Now the .sh file is ready.

 For Drupal 8 or 9, you can use cv.phar as above, and then use this:

 You must edit /home/myuser/www/www/web to point to the root of your Drupal 8 install.
 Or you can use drush:

 #!/bin/sh drush -u 1 -r ~/www/www/web civicrm-api job.execute auth=0 -y